Controls

 Overview

 Controls are the main building block for your forms for getting user data, diplaying information, and enforcing security.
-This section will cover the functions of each control in more detail, as well as the properties that can be used in your rules.
-For a brief overview of the form designer interface, see Form Designer.
+This section will cover the how each of these controls work, as well as the properties that can be used in your rules.
+For guide on the form designer interface, see Form Designer.

-The following are some common properties that can be modified with rules:
+The following are some common properties found in most control types:

 Display name for a control.
 Can include markup tags for formatting.